Kate Elizabeth Russell: Biography

 Russell was raised in the town of Clifton, Maine, attending John Bapst Memorial High School in Bangor, Maine.
-She subsequently studied as an undergraduate at the University of Maine at Farmington, earning a B.F.A. in creative writing in 2006, and went on to earn an M.F.A. from Indiana University and a Ph.D. in creative writing from the University of Kansas.
+She subsequently studied as an undergraduate at the University of Maine at Farmington, earning a Bachelor of Fine Arts in creative writing in 2006, and went on to earn an Master of Fine Arts from Indiana University Bloomington and a Doctor of Philosophy in creative writing from the University of Kansas.

+Russell served on the adjunct faculty of Willamette University.

 My Dark Vanessa

 Russell's first novel offers a fictional account of a traumatic sexual relationship between its protagonist, Vanessa Wye, and Jacob Strane.
 Wye is 15 years old and a lonely student at boarding school when Strane, her 42-year-old English teacher, begins grooming her for a sexual relationship which will come to cast an appalling shadow over her life.
 The novel is a first-person narrative, jumping forward and backward in time amongst 2000, 2007, and 2017, with this last year affording Russell the social context of the Me Too movement.
+The novel centers around Strane having her read books for class, which include The Bell Jar, Lolita, and Pale Fire.

 It is implied that Vanessa is, at least in part, an unreliable narrator owing to her reluctance to see herself as a victim or Strane as a predator.

 My Dark Vanessa was a national bestseller.
 It was selected for translation and publication in 22 countries, and optioned for the screen.
 Reviewed positively in a number of publications, My Dark Vanessa brought Russell into a public conversation regarding the novel's treatment of abusive sexual relationships, as well as an individual's right to privacy regarding past trauma.

 Russell was shortlisted for the 2021 Dylan Thomas Prize for My Dark Vanessa.